becoinc/DCOS-Azure/README.md

 * Read this entire readme.
 You need to understand the project structure setup herein.
 This will ensure the quickest path to success.

+* This package is setup for a small, but production-ready just works out of the box.
+That means that it is _not_ the cheapest cluster configuration in terms of VM size and/or VM count.

 ## Prereqs - Do this first ##

 * It is assumed that you have a functioning Azure client installed.
 You can do so [here](https://github.com/Azure/azure-cli)